An Interview with God

 An Interview with God is a 2018 drama film directed by Perry Lang and written by Ken Aguado.
 The film stars David Strathairn, Brenton Thwaites, Yael Grobglas, Hill Harper and Charlbi Dean.

 Premise

-Paul Asher (Brenton Thwaites), an up-and-coming journalist, returns home from covering the war in Afghanistan to find his life falling apart.
-His marriage is near collapse, and he's in the grips of a personal crisis he struggles to understand.
-And more pressing, a soldier he befriended on the front lines is waging his own battle after discharge and Paul is desperately trying to rescue him.
-But the young reporter's life takes a strange turn when he is offered an opportunity too intriguing to resist—an interview with a man (David Strathairn) claiming to be God.
+Paul Asher (Brenton Thwaites) is a journalist who has returned home from covering the war in Afghanistan.
+His life is falling apart.
+His marriage is near collapse, and he is in a personal crisis.
+More pressing, a soldier friend from the war is struggling since being discharged, and Paul is desperately trying to help him.

+Paul is offered an opportunity too intriguing to resist: an interview with a man (David Strathairn) who claims to be God.

 Production

 The film was financed by Giving Films, a company that specializes in movies with Christian themes and donates its profits to faith-based nonprofit organizations.
 It was shot entirely in New York City; McGolrick Park and Kings Theatre are prominently featured.
 The film's musical score, featuring the use of a solo cello, was composed by Ian Honeyman.